basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/object-modeling-erlang.md

 * How to choose bucket names
 * How to choose natural keys based on how we want to partition our data.

-In the next chapter, we will learn about siblings, how to deal with them, and some other edge cases to check for while working with Riak.